lnrssll/ask-my-book/README.md

 # Ask My Book

+Ruby on Rails application that accepts a PDF eBook, parses and vectorizes its content, then offers context-aware, ChatGPT-powered Q&A

 ## Notes

 Deployed to AWS: [here](http://44.234.84.19) (no SSL or DNS, just an HTTP to the IP)